-If you are looking for a long beard style that is eye-catching and requires minimal work, the wild & carefree style is perfect for you.
+If you are looking for a beard style that is eye-catching and requires minimal work, the wild & carefree style is perfect for you.

 This beard style combines zero effort in styling with basically working in a side part for a little class.
 The beard can be grown long and the hair can grow wild, but honestly, the less that you do here the better.